SMSaeedi/Mini_MVP_application/README.md

 # Mini MVP App Service

-This is the README file for the account transaction Service application, explaining the environment variables used in the configuration.
+This is the README file for the Mini MVP Service application, explaining the environment variables used in the configuration.

 ## Environment Variables